craigbutcher/craigbutcher.github.io/blog/weeknotes-1.md

 ## What are week notes

 Hat tip from [James Loveridge](https://jamesloveridge.dev) regarding week notes that he was inspired from others.
 I think this can work for me since it can work in any format like bullet (journal?) bitesize ways.
-Thanks James, you can rest on your laurels that you cannot nag me any more to get my website up again!
+Thanks James, you can rest on your laurels that you can no longer nag me to get my website up again!

 ## Repos and gists

 I had lot of _interesting things_ in my repos and gists on Github.
 I did a quick spring clean for the repos and while going through it, I came across [Whoa layout plugin - a fancy, er... overlay modal](https://codepen.io/craigbutcher/pen/wvBqgar) - that I created as part of my tech interview back in 2014 which landed me the job.
 I'm not embarrased by the use of jQuery and simplicity of the plugin as it was part of the Front End learning experience.

 Although, my gists are getting out of control.
 Currently it stands at 136 gists and they are merely code brain dumps thrown around from home and work.
-Most of these will be moved to [codepen](https://codepen.io) since it will be a better visual representation.
+Most of these will be moved to [codepen](https://codepen.io) since it will have better visual representation.

 ## Books